DiskFrame/disk.frame/cran-comments.md

-## Submission for v0.8.1
+## Submission for v0.8.3
-* Fixed a new warning on CRAN
+* Fixed a reference to defunct `future::multiprocess`

 ## Test environments
-* local Windows 11 Pro install, R 4.2.2
+* local Windows 11 Pro install, R 4.3.1
-* local Windows 11 Pro install, R devel (as of 2023-02-04)
+* local Windows 11 Pro install, R devel (as of 2023-08-01)
-* local Linux/Ubuntu install, R 4.4.2
+* local Linux/Ubuntu install, R 4.3.1
-* local Linux/Ubuntu install, R devel (as of 2022-02-04)
+* local Linux/Ubuntu install, R devel (as of 2022-08-01)

 ## R CMD check results
 There were no ERRORs nor WARNINGs nor NOTE when run locally.